shenweihai1/rolis-eurosys2022/README.md

 - obtain the IP of 3 machines.

 ### Download code and install dependencies
 Let's assume here, `10.1.0.7` is the leader replica, `10.1.0.8` serves as the p1 follower replica and `10.1.0.9` serves as the p2 follower replica.
+Run all following commands on the leader replica.
 ```bash
 # on the leader replica
 cd ~